MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 1. Ensure you have a npm build script, or customize the way you build in the automation code.
 1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.

+> [!Note]
-> Note: The provision step is not included in the CD template as it's usually executed only once.
+> The provision step is not included in the CD template as it's usually executed only once.
 You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a seperated workflow.
 Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and upload `.fx/states/{YOUR_ENV_NAME}.userdata` into Azure DevOps [secure files](/azure/devops/pipelines/library/secure-files) for future usage.

-### Environment Variables for Azure DevOps
+### Environment arviables for Azure DevOps

 Steps to create Pipeline variables in Azure DevOps: